-A25.1 Selection for registration
+A86.1 Selection for registration

-(f)

-A person who qualifies to register for her/his Master's Degree by means of the dissertation option or interrelated, publishable manuscripts/published articles (journal manuscript/published article option), or qualifies to register for her/his Doctoral Degree by means of a thesis or interrelated, publishable manuscripts/published articles, must meet the following requirements before being able to register for the qualification concerned:
+(a) A person who qualifies to register to complete her/his Doctoral Degree by means of a thesis or interrelated, publishable manuscripts/published articles must meet the following requirements before being able to register for the qualification concerned:

-- (a) All Master's and doctoral applicants are subject to a selection process, which could differ from one department to the next and the details of which will be published in the departmental brochures for postgraduate selection, as well as on the departmental web page. - (b) Before registration, the doctoral applicant should submit a research outline that is considered appropriate by the academic department in which the applicant will be registered. - (c) Selection for registration is based on the content and performance in the prior degree, academic merit, bridging arrangements, prior work experience and research ability. - (d) The supervisor, in consultation with the head of department, reserves the right to request applicants to write an admission examination or to enrol for additional modules or to comply with additional admission requirements when deemed necessary. - (e) If the above-mentioned requirements are confirmed to be of the appropriate standard by the supervisor and the academic head of department, the applicant (if required) must write either the IELTS or TALPS test, whichever is required by the relevant academic department and/or faculty, at her/his own cost.
-The applicant must attain the level of achievement required by the relevant academic department and/or faculty.
+- (ii) All doctoral applicants are subject to a selection process, which could differ from one department to the next and the details of which will be published in the departmental brochures for postgraduate selection, and on the departmental web page. - (iii) Selection for registration is based on the content and performance in the prior degree, academic merit, bridging arrangements, prior work experience and research ability. - (iv) The supervisor, in consultation with the head of department, reserves the right to request applicants to write an admission examination or to enrol for additional modules, or to comply with additional admission requirements when deemed necessary. - (v) If the above-mentioned requirements are confirmed to be of the appropriate standard by the supervisor and the academic head of department, the applicant (if required) must write either the IELTS or TALPS test, whichever is required by the relevant academic department and/or faculty, at her/his own cost.
+The applicant must attain the level of achievement required by the relevant academic department and/or faculty. - (b) If the applicant complied with all the requirements stated in A107.1(a)(i)-(v), permission will be granted for registration.